-Lexus IS-F Toyota's Answer to The German Sports Sedan
+Toyota's Answer to The German Sports Sedan: Lexus IS-F

-Enter the mid 2000's, BMW and Mercedes Benz along with Audi were having success with souped up versions of their entry level sedans.
-The M3 being at the forefront and defining the category, Lexus engineer Yukihiko Yaguchi and a small team decided to focus on their new IS platform to create something special.
-Having worked on the Toyota Supra, Yaguchi and his team used a test mule with a 1UR-FE out of other V8 Lexus products and later tuning the suspension on the world renown Fuji International Speedway.
+Enter the mid-2000s, BMW and Mercedes Benz along with Audi were having success with souped-up versions of their entry-level sedans.
+The M3 is at the forefront and defining the category, Lexus engineer Yukihiko Yaguchi and a small team decided to focus on their new IS platform to create something special.
+Having worked on the Toyota Supra, Yaguchi, and his team used a test mule with a 1UR-FE out of other V8 Lexus products and later tuned the suspension on the world-renowned Fuji International Speedway.